wernight/docker-sikulix/README.md

   * Possibly forward and mount `XAUTHORITY` or `/tmp/.X11-unix` (as read-only).

 Note: Here we run as `root` to make it simpler, but you should avoid it (for security).
 Add `--user` flag and run as any user you want, like any random integer in [2000-32000] as long as that user has read access to your mounted files, and it's the same as the one running X11 (i.e. Xvfb).

-## Tips

-  - Middle click the title bar to switch to the app under the current window (especially useful when maximized).
-  - Right click an empty space on the desktop to start the browser or other applications.
-  - Avoid scaling KasmVNC window beyond 1280x768 as screenshots will get cropped.
-  - Avoid using manual naming in SikuliX (pop up won't show up after the first time).
-  - Change the screenshot shortcut (default is Ctrl-Shift-2) in SikuliX preferences to something like Ctrl-Shift-S.

 ## Feedbacks